The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Discussion

 \subsection{Nature and age of the system}

-The longer orbital period, depth of dimming and eclipse duration of ASASSN-24fw makes it a unique, and observationally challenging binary system.
+The larger distance, longer orbital period, large depth of dimming and longer eclipse duration of ASASSN-24fw makes it a unique, and observationally challenging system.
 The crude stellar analysis based on our available data suggests that the star is unlikely to be a YSO although it has a persistent infrared excess.
 It is likely that the star has an active planetary environment and the catastrophic collisions between planetesimals has caused a debris disc around it.
 Although this can be verified, the distance of $\sim$ 1kpc would make it challenging to resolve the discs.
-Nevertheless, mid-infrared studies from JWST can tell us about the composition of the circum-stellar environment.
-Follow up series of observations from NIRCam or VLT SPHERE can infact be useful to measure the proper motion and companionship of the companion that we found in our LCOGT images.
+Nevertheless, mid-infrared studies from JWST can tell us about the composition of the circumstellar environment.
+Follow up series of observations from NIRCam or VLT SPHERE can infact be useful to measure the proper motion and confirm the companionship of the faint source that we found in our LCOGT images.

 The lower limit on the mass of the secondary that we derived indicates that the secondary is either a super-Jupiter or a brown dwarf.
 There is no clear distinction between the lower-limit of brown dwarf mass and upper limit of super-Jupiter objects, as they are mainly categorized based on the formation mechanisms.
 For example, the core-accretion theory \citep{pollack1996} can explain the formation of gas giant companions at separations $<$100 au, but gravitational instability or disc fragmentation \citep{boss1997} is required for heavier gas-giants.
 Although the number of planets formed by core accretion is more than those formed by gravitational instability, the increase in the detection of wide and massive planets as in case of ASASSN-24fw, suggests that both core-accretion and gravitational instability together could also be responsible for planet formation.
 This in fact requires further exploration and detecting and analyzing more such events would be a nice step in this direction.